 Firstly, let’s look at the fundamentals in answering the question ‘what is market research?’
 The term describes the systematic collection of data about areas in which businesses are interested, typically:

 - The broader competitive landscape

 - Competitors operating within their industry

-That data needs to be gathered, evaluated and then interpreted to provide insights that are useful for decision making.
-Market research underpins all marketing and business activities and it can be used for a variety of purposes; from launching a marketing campaign through to identifying a potential new market to enter.
-Because of its role, market research occurs at the beginning of any marketing activity; providing research and background data that helps business decision-makers to weigh up their best course of action or direction of travel.
+That data needs to be gathered, evaluated, and then interpreted to provide insights that are useful for decision making.
+Market research underpins all marketing and business activities and it can be used for a variety of purposes; from launching a marketing campaign to identifying a potential new market to enter.
+Because of its role, market research occurs at the beginning of any marketing activity; providing research and background data that help business decision-makers to weigh up their best course of action or direction of travel.

 What are the benefits of market research?